BadMannersXYZ/htmx-ssh-games/README.md

-# htmx-axum-russh-games
+# htmx-ssh-games

-A few silly games I made while I learn about Axum and HTMX.
+A few silly games I made while I learn about Axum, SSH (with Russh), and HTMX.

 ## checkbox.rs